damiso15/alx-higher_level_programming/0x0A-python-inheritance/README.md

 # alx-high_level_programming
 * 0-lookup.py - Write a function that returns the list of available attributes and methods of an object
 * 1-my_list.py, tests/1-my_list.txt - Write a class `MyList` that inherits from `list`
+* 2-is_same_class.py - Write a function that returns `True` if the object is exactly an instance of the specified class ; otherwise `False`

 ## 0-lookup.py ##